thomasleese/smartbot/README.md

 ## Configuration

 The configuration file is a very simple and self-explanatory YAML based file.
-Before you run the bot you must create a configuration file similar to this.
+Before you run the bot you must create a configuration file similar to this with the filename `config.yaml`.

     bot:
         name: SmartBot